Dog Behaviour Statistics UK 2026

 Methodology notes

 - Only public, named sources were used.
+No figures were estimated or extrapolated.

 If the data sounds familiar